 Natural Selection Tour introduces a brand new stage in 2026

-The NST is back with a new first stage, shaking up the beloved backcountry competition.
-Here's everything you need to know about Super Sessions.
+The NST returned with a brand new first stage, shaking up the beloved backcountry competition.
+Here's everything you need to know about Super Sessions and the riders that advanced to the main event.

-Unlike Duels, where snowboarders battle it out head-to-head, Super Sessions introduces a more collaborative, session-style competition, emphasising creativity, line choice and natural terrain expression.
+Unlike Duels, where snowboarders battled it out head-to-head, Super Sessions introduced a more collaborative, session-style competition, emphasising creativity, line choice and natural terrain expression.

+The three Super Sessions determined which athletes would advance to compete in the main event at the YETI Natural Selection Revelstoke.
+Read on to find out more about each Super Sessions venue and find out which riders will now compete in British Columbia, Canada.

 01